harvardnlp/harvardnlp.github.io/NamedTensor2.md

 So now we have an object that is 20x30 samples of a 10 batches each of dim 2.
-Oh man...
+This is nice to have, but we have to keep track of events, batches, samples...
+It gets hard fast.

-Okay, let's rewind and try it in named world now.
+Let's rewind and try it in named world now.

 {% highlight python %}